Header image Second International Workshop on

 Participation

-• Descriptions of existing research projects relevant to the challenge statement (preferably with pointers to published papers and/or online resources);
+• Descriptions of existing research projects relevant to the challenge statement, preferably with pointers to published papers and/or online resources (1-2 pages);

 Be creative and forward-thinking in these proposals: think of the future, and think big!

-We will circulate all submitted papers to participants in advance of the workshop, via this website, and invite participants to revise/update/embellish their contributions in response to everyone else's contributions.
-Our plan is to write a post-workshop report, which will draw on both the submitted papers and the discussions during the workshop.
+We will post all submitted papers and videos on the workshop website, and encourage an open review process, inviting participants to revise/update/embellish their contributions in response to the reviews.
+We plan to write a post-workshop report, which will draw on both the submitted papers and the discussions during the workshop.
 This report will lay out a suggested agenda for both short-term and long-term research in response to the challenge, and act as a roadmap for subsequent workshops and funding proposals.

 Inquiries and submissions should be sent to the workshop chair, Steve Easterbrook.